Cubie87/cubie87.github.io/posts/shell.md

 I daily windows, so WSL, but am actively trying out Linux distros (feel free to recommend!)

 Current list of issues stopping me from moving to Linux:
- - CAD Program Support (VM Solvable, but input latency issues)
+ - CAD Program Support (VM Solvable, but input latency issues which are suboptimal but acceptable)
- - OneDrive Files on Demand
+ - OneDrive Files on Demand (soon to be phased out of my life)
  - AutoHotKey alternative

-I too, am shocked at how short this list is.
+ - Notepad++ alternative
+ - Logi Options+ alternative

 ## Shell